English

 For data-source connections, run one sync immediately:

-puppyone conn refresh conn_abc123
+puppyone access refresh conn_abc123

 Set trigger mode